 The federal minimum wage in the United States is $7.25 per hour.
 Some states and a few cities set their minimum wages higher.

-But the cost of living varies a great deal across the country.
-If you’re in San Francisco, you’ll need a lot more than in Mississippi.
-And even in lower-cost areas, a minimum wage may not be enough to support a family.
+The cost of living varies a great deal across the country.
+Even in lower-cost areas, a minimum wage job may not be enough to support a family.

-We used the Massachusetts Institute of Technology’s Living Wage Calculator for a state-by-state look at what it takes to earn a basic standard of living.
+The Massachusetts Institute of Technology’s Department of Urban Studies and Planning calculates a living wage for each state and the District of Columbia that takes into account the costs in each.
+We used MIT’s updated Living Wage Calculator for a state-by-state look at what it takes in 2020 to earn enough to enjoy a basic standard of living.

-This slideshow starts with areas where the living wage is highest.
+This slideshow starts where the living wage is highest.
 See if you make a living wage for your state.